spacetelescope/stsynphot_refactor/docs/stsynphot/appendixc.rst

    they are resampled onto the specified wavelength set (if necessary) and multiplied together to form the combined throughput.

+The :meth:`~stsynphot.spectrum.ObservationSpectralElement.thermback` method
-The :meth:`~stsynphot.obsbandpass.ObsModeBandpass.thermback` method actually traverses the graph table *twice*; Once in the usual fashion, using the ``COMPNAME`` column; And once to obtain the optical train necessary for thermal calculations for IR detectors, using the ``THCOMPNAME`` column.
+actually traverses the graph table *twice*; Once in the usual fashion, using the ``COMPNAME`` column; And once to obtain the optical train necessary for thermal calculations for IR detectors, using the ``THCOMPNAME`` column.
 These trains differ because of the existence of opaque but emissive components in the optical path, such as the spider that supports the HST secondary mirror.

 The graph table is used to obtain the train of thermally emissive components in the same way it is used for optical components, except that: